 This recipe is another from Meenakshi Ammal’s books Cook and See.
 It is a plain rasam, very simple and quick to make as it does not contain any significant amount of toor dal.
 She has three methods for making this rasam, each one treats the 1 teaspoon of toor dal that it does contain, in a different way.
-This is Method 1, Method 2 is here, and I’ve included the other 2 methods in the Recipe Notes at the end of the recipe (it will be published later).
+This is Method 1, Method 2 is here, and I’ve included the other method in the Recipe Notes at the end of the recipe (it will be published later).

 You might also be interested in the following articles: